Environmental

 - Company policy to require shutdown of main engines during cargo transfer (when safe to do so as determined by the captain)

-Kirby will be one of the first inland marine transportation company to own and operate a diesel-electric hybrid towboat in the United States.
+Kirby is one of the first inland marine transportation companies to own and operate a diesel-electric hybrid towboat in the United States.

-- Proprietary in-house design, development, and construction underway for a diesel-electric inland push boat incorporating an energy storage system (ESS) that significantly reduces emissions
+- Proprietary in-house design, development, and construction for a diesel-electric inland push boat incorporating an energy storage system (ESS) that significantly reduce emissions

 - Reduced maintenance schedule and costs against conventional vessels